EWU logo

 When you incur an eligible expense, you can submit a claim online, use the mobile app, or send a claim form by fax, mail, or email to request reimbursement.
 You also can sign up for a debit card.

-Deadline to spend down your FSA/DCAP account:
+Deadline to spend down your DCAP account:

-You must submit all claims for reimbursement to Navia Benefit Solutions no later than March 31 after the end of the plan year.
 After that date, your account will be closed and any balance remaining will be forfeited to the Health Care Authority.
 Once the money is forfeited, you will not be able to claim it.
-This is referred to as the "use-it or lose-it" rule.
+This is called the “use-it or lose-it” rule.

 Medical plan types